grzegorz914/homebridge-melcloud-control/README.md

   * Fan speed.
   * Swing mode.
   * Vertical/Horizontal vane tilt angle.
+* Possible control of Heat Pump:
+  * Comming soon...
+* Possible control of Energy Recovery Ventilation:
+  * Comming soon...
 * Home automations and shortcuts can be used to control the devices.
-* MQTT Client publisch all available data from all installed devices.
+* MQTT Client publisch all available data from all detected devices.

 ### Important changes